mosip/documentation/FRS/FRS-Data-Services.md

 [**Link to design**](/mosip/mosip-platform/blob/master/design/kernel/Kernel-idgenerator-vid.md)
 #### 4.1.7 Token ID Generator [**[↑]**](#table-of-contents)

-Upon receiving a request to generate Token ID (with input para meters (TSP ID, UIN), the system generates token ID as per default Token ID generation logic
+Upon receiving a request to generate Token ID (with input parameters (TSP ID, UIN), the system generates token ID as per default Token ID generation logic

 Refer below for the process:
 1. Token ID should be generated based on the below logic using received UIN and Partner ID